wlinator/luminara/README.md

 1. Copy the contents from [`docker-compose.prod.yml`](docker-compose.prod.yml) to a new file named `docker-compose.yml` in an empty directory.

+3. Copy [settings.yaml](settings.yaml) to the same directory.

-2. Copy the contents from [`.env.example`](.env.example) to a new file named `.env` in the same directory.
+3. Copy the contents from [`.env.example`](.env.example) to a new file named `.env` in the same directory.

-3. Fill out the `.env` file with your specific configuration details.
+4. Fill out the `.env` file with your specific configuration details.

-4. Run the following command in your terminal:
+5. Run the following command in your terminal:

    ```
    docker compose up -d --build